MOVAX19/IECSA-CVPPUAV-THESIS/README.md

-# Computer vision algorithm for path planning of an UAV Documentation
+# Computer Vision Algorithm for Path Planning of an UAV - Documentation

 This is my personal repo for the development of the documentation of my bachelor's degree's thesis project